alexhkurz/introduction-to-coalgebraic-logic/contents/Coalgebraic-BiSimilarity.md

 Mac Lane: Categories for the Working Mathematician.
 1971.

 [^duality]: This can be seen from the fact that the theory of coalgebras over $\mathcal C$ is  the theory of algebras over $\mathcal C^{\rm op}$.
-But the theory that can be developed simultaneously for algebra and coalgebra is quite small.
-Intuitively, it only consists of those "systems" that can be defined by *unary* operations such as deterministic automata.
+But the theory that can be developed simultaneously for algebra and coalgebra is quite small in the sense that it excludes most features that are of particular interest to the algebraist or the coalgebraist.
+Intuitively, the intersection of algebra and coalgebra only consists of those "systems" that can be defined by *unary* operations such as deterministic automata or, more generally, presheaves.

 [^fhom]: This notion makes sense in any category which has a forgetful functor to $\sf Set$.
 Why is it trivial for categories of algebras?